 The first reference to any feature of the country within a radius of 20 miles of Ulladulla was made by Captain James Cook aboard HMS Endeavour while on his voyage north along the Australian east coast.
-Two days after his discovery of that coast, at 7am on 21 April 1770, he noted in his private log that he saw a peaked hill bearing N. 10′ E, t.
+Two days after his discovery of that coast, at 7am on 21 April 1770, he noted in his private log on 22 April 1770**

 Early in local European settlement, travel by sea was the quickest and most economical way to transport both passengers and produce to other places.
 Not until the early 1950s were roads and road vehicles efficient enough to totally replace coastal shipping.
 Vessels to and from Britain, European and other ports regularly passed along our coastline.
 Before settlement whalers and sealers ranged as far south as Bass Strait.